max-hill/563-final-project/readme.md

 (1) JC-expected
 (2) JC-sequence
 ```

-Detailed descriptions of these options are found in the [project report](report.md).
+Detailed descriptions of these options are found in the [project
+report](report.md).

-To run the simulation under each of the three methods consecutively, run the command
+Alternatively, to run the simulation under each of the three methods
+consecutively, run the command
 ```
 bash simulate.sh 0; bash simulate.sh 1; bash simulate.sh 2
 ```